Summarize Blog

 AI software testing is widely used in finance, healthcare, e-commerce, and SaaS industries, where large data volumes and compliance demands make accuracy and test efficiency critical.

 To implement AI QA tools successfully, teams should start by automating areas such as regression testing and integrating the platform with existing CI/CD pipelines.
-Also use AI insights to refine test planning and defect analysis over time.
+Teams should also use AI insights to refine test planning and defect analysis over time.